Chairing History, Family Crest & Coats of Arms

 Early Origins of the Chairing family

 The surname Chairing was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat, some say before the Anglo Norman invasion of Ireland by Strongbow in 1172.
-However, others claim that it is an offshoot of the Prendergast Clan in County Mayo, where they adopted the Gaelic name of O'Sirin, and established themselves on the Donegal/ Fermanagh border about the year 1250.
+However, others claim that it is an offshoot of the Prendergast Clan in County Mayo, where they adopted the Gaelic name of O'Sirin, and established themselves on the Donegal/Fermanagh border about the year 1250.

-Important Dates for the Chairing family
+Early History of the Chairing family

 This web page shows only a small excerpt of our Chairing research.
 Another 92 words (7 lines of text) covering the years 1659 and 1673 are included under the topic Early Chairing History in all our PDF Extended History products and printed products wherever possible.